-Record the Serial Number of your machine on this page and always quote this number when ordering parts.
-Whenever information concerning the machine is requested remember also to state the make and model of tractor to which the machine is fitted.
+Record the serial number of your machine on this page and always quote it when ordering parts.
+Whenever information concerning the machine is requested remember to also state the make and model of tractor to which the machine is fitted.

 Machine Serial Number: Installation Date:

-Machine Model details:
+Machine Model Details:

-Dealer Name:
+Dealer Name & Branch:

 Dealer Address:

 Dealer Telephone No:

 Dealer Email Address:

-·